sbates-idrc/baby-bliss-bot/README.md

 **Return**: None

-## Notebooks

-[`/notebooks`](./notebooks/) directory contains all notebooks that are used to train or fine-tune various models.
-Each notebook usually comes with a accompanying `dockerfile.yml` to elaborate the environment that the notebook was running in.

 ### Sync up image sizes (utils/image_size_sync.py)

 This script synchronizes the size of all PNG and JPG files in the input directory.